genesis-community/terraforms/lab/aws/README.md

 **Note**: this will only remove what Terraform deployed, i.e. the bastion host, the VPC, the subnet, the default security group, and routing configuration.
-You will need to teardown any deployments you've done or custom EC2/VPC additions made out-of-band.
+You will need to tear down any deployments you've done or custom EC2/VPC additions made out-of-band.